 Marketing content, created in a variety of formats, including written stories, video, and audio, is produced to help engage prospective students and their families, current students, alumni, donors, and friends of the college on a broad scale.

 Because the primary focus of our office is to create content that supports the institution's marketing, branding, student recruitment, and fundraising goals, we do not have the resources to video or audio record the vast majority of college events.
-Marquee events and those that have the potential to be broadly distributed may be exceptions, and the decision regarding recording rests with College Communications staff.
+The marquee lectures we record are the Wearn, Reynolds, Smith and Conarroe lectures.
+Decisions regarding recording rest with the College Communications staff.

 College Communications does not record events for archival or classroom instructional purposes as it does not fit with our primary purpose, nor do we have the resources to do so.

-To request a video, the requesting office should send an email to Danielle Strickland and Gary Bartholomew.
+If your event has broad distribution potential and you would like to discuss the possibility of recording, please contact Danielle Strickland and Gary Bartholomew.
 We will then discuss with the requester the nature of the project, and once we agree to move forward with the project, the requester must complete a video questionnaire, which will provided by Danielle Strickland via email.
 The questionnaire will provide all necessary information to move forward with the scheduling and filming.
 Examples of marketing video projects that College Communications takes on include but are not limited to: messages about fundraising priorities (i.e. the Academic Neighborhood, scholarships, athletics), thank-you and stewardship videos to donors, Reunion promotional pieces and student testimonials for admission purposes.